rawgraphs/rawgraphs-app/README.md

 **RAW** is maintained by [DensityDesign Research Lab](http://www.densitydesign.org/) and [Calibro](http://calib.ro/).

 If you want to know more about RAW, how it works and future developments, please visit the [official website](http://rawgraphs.io).
 For any specific request or comment we suggest you to use Github or the [Google group](https://groups.google.com/forum/#!forum/densitydesign-raw).
-If none of these worked for you, you can write us at <raw@densitydesign.org>.
+If none of these worked for you, you can write us at <hello@rawgraphs.io>.

 ##Contributing

 Want to contribute to RAW's development?
 You are more than welcome!
 Start by forking the repository (the "Fork" button at the top-right corner of this page) and follow the instructions above to clone it and install dependencies.
 Then you can use Github's issues and pull requests to discuss and share your work.
 You will need to sign a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) before making a submission.
 We adopted CLA to be sure that the project will remain open source.
-For more information, write us: hello (at) rawgraphs.io.
+For more information, write us: <hello@rawgraphs.io>.

 ##Autors